OpenNebula/docs/source/quick_start/opennebula_installation/overview.rst

 How Should I Read This Chapter
 ================================================================================

-Before reading this chapter make sure you have read and understood the :ref:`Cloud Design <cloud_design>` chapter.
+Before reading this chapter make sure you have picked the :ref:`Architecture Blueprint <architecture_blueprints>` that better fits your needs.

 The aim of this chapter is to give you a quick-start guide to deploy OpenNebula.
-This is the simplest possible installation, but it is also the foundation for a more complex setup, with :ref:`Advanced Components <advanced_components>` (like :ref:`Host and VM High Availability <ha>`, :ref:`Cloud Bursting <introh>`, etc...).
+This is the simplest possible installation, but it is also the foundation for a more complex setup, with :ref:`Advanced Components <advanced_components>`.

 First you should read the :ref:`Front-end Installation <frontend_installation>` section.
 Note that by default it uses an SQLite database that is not recommended for production.
 So, if this is not a small proof of concept, while following the Installation section you should use the :ref:`MySQL <mysql_setup>`.